 - Using pastry blender or two knives, cut in butter until mixture is crumbly.

-- Pour maple syrup into milk mixture and whisk.
+- Pour maple syrup and vanilla into milk mixture and whisk.

 - Add sweet buttermilk mixture to dry ingredients; stir with a fork until a soft, sticky dough forms.